naikibro/jokeGenerator/README.md

 # Today's joke is

 ```
-Why did the horse go behind the tree?
-To change its jockeys!
+Why did the IT technician join the orchestra?
+He wanted to troubleshoot the symphony!
 ```

 ![lmao gif](docs/assets/images/lmao.gif)